felipecao/pact-sample/README.md

 Ok, so now we already know what our producer is supposed to do.
 Its consumers have said they want a service that responds to `GET` requests at `/status` endpoint.
 They have also stated they expect the response body to contain two attributes:
 * `status`, which, by the way, is supposed to be a string; and
-* `currentDateTime`, which is supposed to hold a string in `yyyy-MM-ddTHH:mm:ss.XXX` format.
+* `currentDateTime`, which is supposed to hold a string in `yyyy-MM-dd'T'HH:mm:ss.SSS` format.

-You could take two approaches here: start with the usual TDD cycle (create a test, have it fail, make it work), which would be awesome; or write implementation first.
+You could take two approaches from here: start with the usual TDD cycle (create a test, have it fail, make it work), which would be awesome; or write implementation first.
 As I'm doing this for the first time, for the sake of simplicity, I'll go with the implementation first.

 ### step 3.1: writing the production code on the consumer side